-The Protected Disclosures Act, 2014 came into operation on 15 July 2014.
-The purpose of the Protected Disclosures Act 2014 is to provide a robust statutory framework within which “workers” can raise concerns regarding potential wrongdoing that has come to their attention in the workplace.
+The Protected Disclosures Act 2014 provides a robust statutory framework within which workers can raise concerns regarding potential wrongdoing that has come to their attention in the workplace.

 As per section 3 of the 2014 Act, the term “worker” includes LSRA employees, contractors, staff seconded to the LSRA, trainees, agency staff, former employees and interns.